Fiserv/Commerce-Hub/docs/In-Person/Integrations/Tap-to-Pay.md

 ## Integration methods

-Select the appropriate Terminal API SDK to quickly begin integration with Commerce Hub and accept transactions.
+Select the appropriate Mobile SDK to quickly begin integration with Commerce Hub and accept transactions.

 <!-- type: row -->